ProMehedi/better-api/README.md

 ### Better Auth

-- **Comprehensive Authentication**: Better Auth provides a complete authentication solution, including email/password authentication, session management, and password reset flows.
+- **Comprehensive Authentication**: Better Auth provides a complete authentication solution, including email/password, magic links, social logins, session management, and password reset flows.
 - **Customizable**: Better Auth allows for extensive customization, including custom user fields, email verification, and role-based access control.
-- **Integration**: Better Auth seamlessly integrates with MongoDB and other databases, making it easy to add authentication to any project.
+- **Integration**: Better Auth seamlessly integrates with PostgreSQL and other databases, making it easy to add authentication to any project.

 Combining these three technologies provides a powerful, high-performance, and flexible foundation for building modern APIs.
 Whether you're building a small project or a large-scale application, Bun, Hono, and Better Auth offer the tools and features you need to succeed.